-So today let's discuss some famous Folk dance of Punjab.
+So today let's discuss some famous Folk dances of Punjab.

 This dance form was originally associated with the harvesting season of Punjab and traditionally performed during the festival of Vaisakhi.
 The Bhangra outfit is a Lungi and buttonless jacket and women who perform Bhangra wear traditional Salwar Kameez.
 This dance form is performed during all the important functions across Punjab.

 It is also a popular dance form among the women of Punjab.
 This dance form is derived from the ancient dance form regarded as ring dance.
-It displays the vigor and vitality of Punjabi's women.
-It is an immensely colorful dance form where a group of women wear color traditional Punjabi dresses and dance together.
+It displays the vigour and vitality of Punjabi's women.
+It is an immensely colourful dance form where a group of women wear colour traditional Punjabi dresses and dance together.
 While performing the Giddha "Boli" or " Boliya" is being sung to utilize emotions.

-It is an immensely popular dance form of Punjab which two young girls perform while holding each other's hand and twirling.
+It is an immensely popular dance form of Punjab which two young girls perform while holding each other's hands and twirling.
 They sing the song while performing this dance.